-There was no shipment of bulk drug product to AstraZeneca as commercial supply under the terms of the AstraZeneca Master Supply Agreement during the three months ended March 31, 2023 and 2022.
+There was no shipment of bulk drug product to AstraZeneca as commercial supply under the terms of the AstraZeneca Master Supply Agreement during the periods presented.

 During the first quarter of 2022, the Company evaluated the current developments in the U.S. market, and updated its estimates of variable consideration associated with bulk drug product shipments to AstraZeneca in prior years as commercial supply.
-As a result, the Company reclassified \$11.2 million from the related deferred revenue to accrued liabilities during the year ended December 31, 2022.
-As of each of March 31, 2023 and December 31, 2022, the related balance in accrued liabilities was \$11.2 million, representing the Company's best estimate that this amount will be paid within the next 12 months.
+As a result, the Company reclassified \$11.2 million from the related deferred revenue to accrued liabilities during the year ended December 31, 2022, which remained unchanged as of September 30, 2023 and December 31, 2022, representing the Company's best estimate that this amount will be paid within the next 12 months.